feethamCooper/bright-hr-tech-exam/README.md

 The app provides functionlity to inspect specific employees absences by clicking the employees name (in the absences table), that opens a modal displaying a selected employees specific absences.

+There is also 2 demo tests in:

 ## Available Scripts

 In the project directory, you can run:

+- src/components/AbsencesTable/AbsencesTable.test.tsx
+- src/hooks/useBrightHrApi.test.ts

 ### `npm start`